Abstract Submission & Guidelines

 - Conflict of interest disclosure – Abstract submitter will be required to disclose any conflict of interests in the submission form.

 - Publication embargo – All abstracts will be published on the 1st day of the Conference (April 17, 2023)

-- Each abstract can contain up to three images or tables.
+- Each abstract can contain up to three images (media files) and/or three tables.
 The maximum file size of each image or table is 700 KB.

 - Please do not submit multiple copies of the same abstract.